 6: Tell the story

-Process improvement can require a culture shift and a new way of thinking about work.
+Process improvement sometimes requires a culture shift and a new way of thinking about work.
 Effectively communicating how a new process will help people do their jobs better is critical to getting the adoption you need from the top down.
 For example, some people assume the goal of streamlining or automating a process is to reduce headcount rather than eliminating repetitive manual tasks to allow more time for adding real value.

 - Present findings and progress at every stage of the project with a focus on why the project is being done and how the outcome will be a better experience for employees and customers

 - Coach and provide materials to leaders and managers to help them understand the how as they advocate for the improvements

 “People want to know: how is it going to be better for me?” – T.B., Six Sigma Black Belt

 People are part of any current process—it has been shaped by their behaviors, preferences, and workarounds.
 People will be integral to the success of any future process, too.
 Understanding individuals’ experiences with a human perspective helps to identify impactful points in the process as well as opportunities for improvement.